 - The equity share has a par value of ₹ 10.
 Each holder of equity share is entitled to one vote per share.
 An equity shareholder has got a right to attend the General Meetings convened by the company and to receive dividend when declared. - The company declares and pays dividend in Indian rupees.
-The dividend recommended by the Board of Directors is subject to the approval of members at the ensuing Annual General Meeting, except in the case of interim dividend. - In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the company, after distribution of all preferential amounts.
+The dividend recommended by the Board of Directors is subject to - the approval of members at the ensuing Annual General Meeting, except in the case of interim dividend. - In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining - assets of the company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the member.

 Financial Year Particulars of Dividend on Equity Shares 2018-19 The Board of Directors have recommended an equity dividend of ₹ 1 per share (10% on the face value of ₹ 10) aggregating to ₹ 602.78 Lakh including a dividend distribution tax of ₹ 102.78 Lakh for the year ended 31st March 2019.
 The Dividend recommendation was approved by members at the Annual General Meeting.
 2017-18 The Board of Directors have recommended an equity dividend of ₹ 1/- Per share (10% on the face value of ₹.10) aggregating to ₹ 602.78 Lakh including dividend distribution tax of ₹ 102.78 Lakh for the year ended 31st March 2018.
 The dividend recommendation was approved by members at the Annual General Meeting.
 2016-17 The Board of Directors had recommended an equity dividend of ₹ 1/- per share (10% on the par value of ₹ 10) aggregating to ₹ 601.80 Lakh, including dividend distribution tax of ₹101.80 lakhs.
 In terms of the revised Accounting Standard (AS-4) "Contingencies and Events occurring after the Balance Sheet date" as notified by the Ministry of Corporate Affairs through amendments to Companies (Accounting Standards) Amendments Rules 2016 dated 31st March 2016, the Company has not recognised the proposed dividend as a liability as at 31st March 2017.
 The dividend recommendation was approved by the members at the Annual General Meeting.
-2015.16 2015-16 The Board of Directors had recommended an equity dividend of $\overline{\xi}$ 1/- per share (10% on the par value of $\overline{\xi}$ 10) aggregating to $\mathbf{E}$ 601.79 Lakh, including dividend distribution tax of $\mathbf{E}$ 101.79 lakh.
+2015-16 The Board of Directors had recommended an equity dividend of ₹ 1/- per share (10% on the par value of ₹ 10) aggregating to ₹ 601.79 Lakh, including dividend distribution tax of ₹101.79 lakh.
 In terms of the revised Accounting Standard (AS-4) "Contingencies and Events occurring after the Balance Sheet date" as notified by the Ministry of Corporate Affairs through amendments to Companies (Accounting Standards) Amendments Rules 2016 dated 31st March 2016, the Company has not recognised the proposed dividend as a liability as at 31st March 2017.
-2014-15 The dividend recommendation was approved by members at the Annual General Meeting.
-2014-15 The Board of Directors had at their meeting held on May 30, 2015, recommended a dividend of $\gtrless$ 1 per share (10% on the ner value of $\oiint$ 10) for the wave anded 21 of March 2015.
-The dividend recommendation was approved by the on the par value of $\overline{\xi}$ I0) for the year ended 31st March 2015.
-The dividend recommendation was approved by the members at the Annual Canaral Marting.
-The amount of par share dividend recommissed as distribution to equify members at the Annual General Meeting.
-The amount of per share dividend recognised as distribution to equity shareholders is $\overline{\xi}$ 1 per share.
-The total dividend appropriation for the year ended 31st March 2015 amounts to $\overline{\xi}$ 601.81 lakhs, including corporate dividend tax of ₹ 101.81 lakh
+The dividend recommendation was approved by members at the Annual General Meeting.
+2014-15 The Board of Directors had at their meeting held on May 30, 2015, recommended a dividend of ₹ 1 per share (10% on the par value of ₹10) for the year ended 31st March 2015.
+The dividend recommendation was approved by the members at the Annual General Meeting.
+The amount of per share dividend recognised as distribution to equity shareholders is ₹ 1 per share.
+The total dividend appropriation for the year ended 31st March 2015 amounts to ₹ 601.81 lakhs, including corporate dividend tax of ₹ 101.81 lakh

-(II) REDEEMABLE CUMULATIVE PREFERENCE SHARES (RCPS)
+(II)REDEEMABLE CUMULATIVE PREFERENCE SHARES (RCPS)

-The Redeemable Cumulative Preference Shares (RCPS) have a par value of $\mathbf{E}$ 100.
+The Redeemable Cumulative Preference Shares (RCPS) have a par value of ₹ 100.
 These shares carry a fixed cumulative dividend of 10% and 9% respectively per annum.
 These shares would be redeemable at par at the end of 3 years from the various dates of allotment.